 BC has some of the cheapest electricity in the world.
 This system will save around $300.00 per year.

 How long do the solar panels last?

 Solar panels manufactured over 50 years ago are still producing power.
 The amount of power produced does diminish over time.
-The panels generally come with a 20 year warranty.
+The panels generally come with a 25 year performance warranty.

 What is the payback for a system?